You are here Biopharmaceutical Glossaries homepage > Biology > Informatics > Maps genomic & genetic

 haplotype map: Francis Collins, director of the NHGRI, speaking at BIO 2001 (San Diego CA, US, June 2001) announced plans for a public- private effort to create a human haplotype map.
 Creators hope this so- called haplotype map will be a tool for pinning down the genes that contribute to the development of complex diseases such as cancer, diabetes, and mental illness.
 L. Helmuth "Map of the Human Genome 3.0" Science 293 (5530) :583-5 July 27, 2001

-HapMap: See International HapMap
+HapMap: See International HapMap now retired and archived

 high density maps: Genetic maps with (many) markers at relatively short intervals.